dsilhavy/dashjs-jekyll-documentation/index.md

 holds the approved and stable public releases.

 If your goal is to improve or extend the code and contribute back to this project, then you should make your changes in, and submit a pull request against, the `development` branch.
-Read our [CONTRIBUTION.md](https://github.com/Dash-Industry-Forum/dash.js/blob/development/CONTRIBUTING.md) file for a walk-through of the contribution process.

 # Demos and reference players
 All these reference builds and minified files are available under both http and https.